Antisgoat/mybodyscan/README.md

 ### Firebase Web config

-The web bundle reads Firebase credentials from `.env.local`.
-When keys are omitted, the runtime falls back to the production project values so local development still boots.
+Runtime configuration lives in [`src/config/firebaseConfig.ts`](src/config/firebaseConfig.ts).
+The helper reads from `.env.local` first, then falls back to the production defaults listed below so a fresh checkout still boots without secrets.
+If any required key is blank, the module throws `config/missing-firebase-config` with a `details.missing` array that surfaces on the sign-in page.

 | Firebase console field | `.env` key |
 | --- | --- |